JakubHeba/jakubheba.github.io/SLAE/Shell-Bind-TCP/index.md

 <p style="text-align: justify;">In the first case, it involves opening a listening port on the victim's system so that the attacker can remotely connect to his shell.</p>

-First, we'll try to reproduce this behavior using a C program.
+First, we'll try to reproduce this behavior using a program written in C.

 ```c
 #include <stdio.h>